AndrewGuerrero/ng-caryll/content/effective_cpp.md

 - Destructors should never emit exceptions.
 If functions called in a destructor may `throw`, the destructor should `catch` any exceptions, then swallow them or terminate the program.
-- If `class` clients need to be able to react to exceptions `throw`n during an operation, the `class` should provide regular a (i.e., non-destructor) function that performs the operation.
+- If `class` clients need to be able to react to exceptions `throw`n during an operation, the `class` should offer a non-destructor function that performs the operation.

 ### Item 9: Never call virtual functions during construction or destruction